pactus-project/docs/content/docs/getting-started/pactus-daemon.md

 ### Default Ports

 The default network ports in Pactus are defined as follows.
-It is recommended not to change these default ports:
+It is not recommended to change these default ports:

-- [P2P](https://libp2p.io/) port is set to 21888.
+- [P2P](https://libp2p.io/) port is `21888`.
 P2P supports both UDP and TCP protocols.
-- [gRPC](https://grpc.io/) port is set to 50051.
+- [gRPC](https://grpc.io/) port is `50051`.
 The gRPC module is enabled by default for localhost.
-- [gRPC-gateway](https://grpc-ecosystem.github.io/grpc-gateway/) is set to 8080. gRPC-gateway is disabled by default.
+- [gRPC-gateway](https://grpc-ecosystem.github.io/grpc-gateway/) port is `8080`.
+The gRPC-gateway is disabled by default.
+- [JSON-RPC](https://www.jsonrpc.org/) port is `8545`.
+The JSON-RPC service is disabled by default.
-- [Nanomsg](https://nanomsg.org/) port is set to 40899.
+- [Nanomsg](https://nanomsg.org/) port is `40899`.
 The Nanomsg service is disabled by default.

 ## Running Pactus in the Background